When planning to travel outside the US, it's

 Sometimes, in spite of

-careful planning, things
+all your careful planning, things

-still go wrong during a trip
+will still go wrong during your trip.

 Contact

-the nearest U.S. embassy or
+the nearest U.S. embassy.

-888-407-4747 or
+888-407-4747 |

 202-501-4444 |